Microbody: Structure

 Microbodies are different type of bodies present in the cytosol, also known as cytosomes.
 A microbody is usually a vesicle with a spherical shape, ranging from 0.2-1.5 micrometers in diameter.
 Microbodies are found in the cytoplasm of a cell, but they are only visible with the use of an electron microscope.
 They are surrounded by a single phospholipid bilayer membrane and they contain a matrix of intracellular material including enzymes and other proteins, but they do not seem to contain any genetic material to allow them to self-replicate.

 Function

 Microbodies contain enzymes that participate in the preparatory or intermediate stages of biochemical reactions within the cell.
 This facilitates the breakdown of fats, alcohols and amino acids.
 Generally microbodies are involved in detoxification of peroxides and in photo respiration in plants.
 Different types of microbodies have different functions:

 Peroxisomes

 A peroxisome is a type of microbody that functions to help the body break down large molecules and detoxify hazardous substances.
-It contains enzymes like oxidase, react hydrogen peroxide as a byproduct of its enzymatic reactions.
+It contains enzymes like oxidase, which can produce hydrogen peroxide as a byproduct of its enzymatic reactions.
 Within the peroxisome, hydrogen peroxide can then be converted to water by enzymes like catalase and peroxidase.
-Discovered and named by Christian de Duve.
+The peroxisome was discovered and named by Christian de Duve.

+Peroxisomes are derived from the smooth endoplasmic reticulum under certain experimental conditions and replicate by membrane growth and division out of pre-existing organelles.
+This is in line with homologies between the peroxisomal import machinery and the ERAD pathway in the endoplasmic reticulum, along with a number of metabolic enzymes that were likely recruited from the mitochondria.

+Glyoxysomes and glycosomes are known to be peroxisome variants because they not only have similar structures, but are also built using similar processes, using related proteins, and contains related enzymes that carry out often recognizably related pathways.
+Even when radically different enzymes are involved, the signal peptides are conserved.